-Halley House is an expanding school and is currently 1-form entry in Year 2 and 2-form entry in Year 1 and Reception.
-When full, the school will cater for children from Reception to Year 6, and has capacity for 420 pupils.
+Halley House is an expanding school and is currently 1-form entry in years Reception, 1, 3, 4, and 5 2-form entry in Year 2.
+When full, the school will cater for children from Reception to Year 6, and has capacity for 210 pupils.